AndrewHenderson/css-architecture/README.md

  color: white !important;
 }
 ```
-.btn-large can be differentiated as a scaling modifier and prefixed with .s-.
+`.btn-large` can be differentiated as a scaling modifier and prefixed with `.s-`.
 ```css
 button.s-large {
  font-size: 24px !important;